 Showcase your Nutritarian cooking skills

 Action Item: Missing the taste of Aunt Mary’s green bean casserole?
 Replace it with Nutty Green Bean Casserole and enjoy all the flavor (and added nutrients) without all the salt and oil in the original.
 Replace the traditional apple pie with Classic Apple Pie (recipe is free for members) and you’ll enjoy the cinnamon-apple flavors you love without all the white flour, butter and sugar in the original.
-Now that you’re in charge of the cooking, you can treat your crew to a beautiful, health and tasty plant-based spread.
+If you’re in charge of the cooking, you can treat your crew to a beautiful, healthy, and tasty plant-based spread.

 Now more than ever, it’s important to maintain your level of commitment to the Nutritarian lifestyle.
 Remember all the things you usually do to avoid being tempted by conventional foods?
 Keep doing them!